asiomchen/molharbor/README.md

 # MolHarbour

 MolHarbour is a Python wrapper for the Molport REST API.
 It allows you to search for chemical compounds and retrieve information about them.
-Additionally, MolHarbour unifies the Molport API variables names and verifies the response data using [Pydantic](https://github.com/pydantic/pydantic) models.
+Additionally, MolHarbour unifies the Molport API variables names and verifies the response data using wonderful [Pydantic](https://github.com/pydantic/pydantic) models.

+This library is not affiliated with Molport in any way.
+Molport is a registered trademark of Molport SIA.

+The project was initiated as a part of my master's thesis and and is based on refactored scripts which I wrote to retrive commercial availablity of compounds in chembl database.

 ## Installation